- Politics and Social Issues

 - Proper sensitization to the masses.

-Amendment of the State and the Federal Law
+Amendment of the state and the federal Laws

 The Law of every country is there to guide the people on what is right and the wrong to abstain from.
 On the other hand, Law can be amended when a new challenge comes up in any country or state.
 The amendment of the part of Law that will strictly address kidnapping in Nigeria will compel the kidnappers to stop such dirty business they have been into for years.